caterinasworld/webdev-examples/README.md

-## Intro to Web Dev - Code Samples
+## Intro to Web Development - Class Examples

-This repository contains starter files and solutions to the class examples we go over.
+This repository contains the code snippets from the slides as well as the starter files and solutions to the exercises we will go over in class.